DavidHewWing/MemoryGame/README.md

 # Memory Game

-Add the click animation to zoom into your face and show data Add playing after
+Add playing the game so all the game functions

 Good idea to have max card count at 40
 Here you are challenging yourself, it isn't a head-to-head matchup against another player